Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 with of course the conjugate values for $\LL_{p,a,b,1}(\bar Z)$ and $\Ga_{a,b,1}(\bar Z, \bar Z)$.

-When $a=b=0$, this model is well known.
-The metric has constant curvature, and the operator corresponds for $p=-1/2$, to the Laplace operator on $\bS^2= \{(x^1)^2+(x^2)^2+(x^3)^2=1\}$, acting on functions which are invariant under the symmetry $x^3\mapsto -x^3$.
-If one consider the unit disk as a local chart for the upper half-sphere, this is nothing else that the Laplace operator acting on functions of $(x^1,x^2)$.
+When $a=b=0$, the metric has constant curvature $2c$.
+This model is well known.
+For $p=1/2$, the operator corresponds to the Laplace operator on $\bS^2= \{x_1^2+x_2^2+x_3^2=1\}$, acting on functions which are invariant under the symmetry $x_3\mapsto -x_3$.
+If one considers the unit disk as a local chart for the upper half-sphere, this is nothing else than the Laplace operator acting on functions of $(x_1,x_2)$.
 The spectrum is then the spectrum of the sphere.
 The eigenvalues are $\lambda_k= -k(k+1)$.